dsavransky/astrodynamicsbook/README.md

 [lite-badge]: https://jupyterlite.rtfd.io/en/latest/_static/badge.svg
 [lite]: https://dsavransky.github.io/astrodynamicsbook

 More description coming as soon as I figure out what this is going to be.
-Update (10/26/2024): This project is not dead.
-It is merely sleeping.
-Pining for the fjords.
-Something.
-But definitely not dead.
-Just lightly dormant until I find time to write some more, which I very much wish to do.
-If people start pointing out mistakes in what I've written already, I think that would give me the impetus to pay attention.
+Update (5/22/2025): This project is not dead.
+It is lightly napping.
+I've been adding things off and on, and would love to add more.
+If people start pointing out mistakes in what I've written already, I think that would give me the impetus to pay more attention.

 ## Reading the Book